drkmd88/Data-Mining/Pattern-Mining/README.md

 ### Project Goal
-This project selects 30,796 paper titles from five domains of computer science in DBLP papers.
+This project selects 30,796 paper titles from five domains of computer science in DBLP papers, builds word bags (vocabulary dictionary) accordingly.
+It aims to look for frequent patterns, closed patterns and max patterns and match frequent words with domains.

 ### Preprocess
 Initial processing involves stop words removal, case conversion, lemmatization.

 ### Algorithm Application
-1. Latent Dirichlet Allocation
-Generates 5 topic files from titles.txt file.
+* Latent Dirichlet Allocation - Generates 5 topic files from titles.txt file.

-2. Frequent Pattern Mining: Apriori Algorithm.
-Find frequent patterns from each of the 5 topic files.
+* Frequent Pattern Mining - Programming Apriori Algorithm to find frequent patterns from each of the 5 topic files.

-3. Closed Pattern Mining
+* Closed Pattern Mining

-4. Max Pattern Mining
+* Max Pattern Mining

-5. Purity Mining
-Combines pattern frequency and uniqueness.
+* Purity Mining - Combines pattern frequency and uniqueness.

 -- Note that patterns are indexed in mining procedures and mapped back to words in map_pattern.py.